essdot/js-lessons/doc/types.md

 ## Numbers

 There is only one number type in Javascript.
 Many other languages distinguish between decimal numbers and integers.
 Many other languages offer different levels of precision for floats and integers, or unsigned types.
 But Javascript just has the number type.

-When dealing with numbers in Javascript, you need to watch out for `NaN` and `Infinity`.
+The number type represents the set of all possible number values, plus some special values: `NaN`, `Infinity`, and `-Infinity`.

 ```javascript
 1 / 0         // returns Infinity